 If I can give understanding and awareness to some of tomorrow’s generation at the same time as helping keep the autistic children and those with SPD in my setting safe and happy then I have done my job for the day!

 If you are a teacher the most important advice I can give is to get to know the individual children, talk to the parents and carers, gather as much information about that child as you can and think of the small (or big) things you can put in place to help them.
 Bear in mind the child might not be in the best environment, the parents might be in the middle of the hardest battle of their life trying to get their child an EHC Plan or another school but try your best and it won’t go unnoticed.
 Stop and think before you change the tables or groups or places or pictures on the walls, think before you change the timetable or before school trips.
 Maybe you need to prepare a child, maybe they need a social story, maybe it would be better to do one thing at a time over a longer period.
 Pre-plan.
 If you know the childrens triggers you can plan for when they happen and also to an extent prevent them.
 But most of all understand.
 Understand what is going through or not going through a child’s mind when they are upset.
 Understand why that child keeps running away or can’t sit still.
 Understand why they “can’t” do the task you think is simple.
 Understand that the parents of that child may not have slept all week and can’t find anyone else to look after their child so they can have ten minutes to themselves, and it might have taken two hours to get the child to come to school that day.
 Understand and learn and you will make a huge difference!

-Thankyou for taking the time to read this post.
-If you would like to read more then feel free to follow my blog or like my Facebook page which I keep up to date with new posts as they are written.
-You can also find me on Twitter @KidsOnTour1
+Thank you for taking the time to read this post.
+Please feel free to follow my blog or like my Facebook page which I keep up to date with new posts as they are written.
+I also have a closed Facebook group for sharing days out and holiday ideas and tips and anything autism related.
+You can find me on Twitter @KidsOnTour.